 How to become a Mediator of the Organization

-The Concordia et Ius conciliation body intends to offer the parties and their lawyers the most expert mediators in the resolution of individual disputes.
+The Conciliation Body Concordia et Ius intends to offer the parties and their Lawyers the most experienced Mediators in the resolution of individual disputes.

-The procedure for selecting the most suitable Mediators and their permanence within the Body assumes fundamental importance, which solicits continuous feedback from the parties and lawyers after each mediation.
+The selection procedure of the most suitable Mediators and their permanence within the Organization is of fundamental importance, which solicits continuous feedback from the parties and lawyers after each mediation.

 Procedure

-The Ombudsman who aspires to be part of the Body, fills in and sends the form below, with a curriculum vitae attached.
+The Mediator who aspires to be part of the Organization, fills out and sends the form below, with a curriculum vitae attached.

-Subsequently, having the minimum necessary requisites, an interview will take place with the Manager
+Following this, having the minimum necessary requirements, an interview will take place with the Manager

-of the Body with the task of evaluating the aspiring Mediator.
+of the Organization with the task of evaluating the aspiring Mediator.

-If successful, he will participate in the training course of the Body in order to acquire a highly qualified method of mediation through an audition in some mediations (the number varies on the basis of the Mediator's experience) conducted by different Mediators.
+If successful, he/she will participate in the training course of the Organization in order to acquire a highly qualified mediation method through an audition in some mediations (the number varies based on the experience of the Mediator) conducted by different Mediators.

-An advanced training will take place by the body's expert mediators, on mediation techniques in the areas of specialization and an interview with expert mediators to evaluate the preparation for the appointment in the first mediations.
+Advanced training will be held by the Organization's expert Mediators on mediation techniques in the areas of specialization and an interview with expert Mediators will be held to evaluate the preparation for the appointment in the first mediations.

 This will be followed by the appointment in the first mediations and the coaching activity by the most experienced Mediators during these mediations.

-There will be a debriefing after each mediation with the most experienced Mediators and the approval of the nomination requested by the parties in the instance, the success rate of the managed mediations will be assessed, through the evaluation questionnaires and feedback from the parties.
+There will be a debriefing after each mediation with the most experienced Mediators and the satisfaction with the appointment requested by the parties in the request will be evaluated, as well as the success rate of the mediations managed, through the evaluation questionnaires and the feedback from the parties.

-Following confirmation as Mediator, ongoing discussions and feedback will take place between Mediators
+Following confirmation as a Mediator, ongoing discussions and feedback between Mediators will take place.

 Fill out the form below